 - Remove all storage devices, including USB drives and SD cards.

-- If you use Surface Dock, disconnect it from your laptop and charge with a charger instead.
+- If you use Surface Dock, disconnect it from your laptop and charge it with a charger instead.

 - Disconnect peripherals from all ports, including the charger.